 COMMUNICATIONS PLAN TEMPLATE Target Audience Message Vehicle Responsibility Timeline Who do we want to inform?
 What do we want to tell them?
 How are we going to tell them?
 Who will be involved in the communication and how?
 When will we communicate?
-Employees Encourage FEVS participation.
-[In addition to email, group settings-agency events, town halls, or team meetings-can be effective places to encourage staff to complete the survey.]
+Employees Encourage FEVS [In addition to email, group settings-agency events, town halls, or team meetings- can be effective places to encourage staff to complete the survey.]
 [Determine what levels and sections of the organization should be involved.
-It may help to consider the role of: • Senior leaders. • Work unit leaders. • Supervisors. • Communications staff. • Human resources staff. • Employee union(s).]
+It may help to consider the role of: • Senior leaders. • Work unit leaders. • Supervisors. • Communications stal. • Human resources stal. • Employee union(s).]
 [Consider how early and often to communicate with staff in the time leading up to the survey launch.]
 Employees Announce FEVS results.
-[In addition to email, consider other vehicles to share the results: Town hall briefings;.
-Supervisor conversations.
-Video messages.
-Intranet posts.]
+[In addition to email, consider other vehicles to share the results: • Town hall briefings;. • Supervisor conversations. • Video messages. • Intranet posts.]
 [Consider what level of the organization, in addition to senior leadership, that this message should come from.
 Is there a role for work unit or component heads?]
 [Consider how quickly you can share results after receiving them from the Office of Personnel Management.]
 Employees Announce Best Places to Work results.
-[In addition to email, consider other vehicles to share the results: Town hall briefings.
-Supervisor conversations.
-Video messages.
-Intranet posts.
-Physical collateral posted in high-traffic areas.]
+[In addition to email, consider other vehicles to share the results: • Town hall briefings. • Supervisor conversations. • Video messages. • Intranet posts. • Physical collateral posted in high-traffic areas.]
 [Consider what level of the organization, in addition to senior leadership, that this message should come from.
 Is there a role for work unit or component heads?]
-[Consider how quickly you can share results after receiving them from the Partnership.]
+[Consider how quickly you can share results after receiving them from the Office of Personnel Management.]
 External Audience Announce Best Places to Work results.
-[If results are positive, consider sharing them through:Social media.Agency newsletters.Job postings.]
+[If results are positive, consider sharing them through: • Social media. • Agency newsletters. • Job postings.]
 [Consider ways to involve employees and their stories in external announcements about your results.]
 [Consider how quickly you can share results after receiving them from the Partnership.]
-Employees Update about ongoing efforts to improve the employee experience.
-[In addition to email, consider other vehicles to share updates: Town hall briefings.
-Supervisor conversations.
-Video messages.
-Intranet posts.]
+Employees Update about ongoing efforts to improve the employee experience [In addition to email, consider other vehicles to share updates: • Town hall briefings. • Supervisor conversations. • Video messages. • Intranet posts.]
 [Consider what level of the organization, in addition to senior leadership, that this message should come from.
 Is there a role for work unit leaders or employee-led working groups?]
 [Determine key milestones that warrant messaging throughout the year.]